xfanwu/oh-my-zsh-custom-xxf/README.md

 Yet another [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) custom theme.

-Currently the only thing is a theme file for terminal prompt.

 ---

-### How to:
+### Quick Start:

 After your [zsh](http://www.zsh.org/) and [OMZ](https://github.com/robbyrussell/oh-my-zsh) are ready.

-Save and copy the theme file into `~/.oh-my-zsh/custom/themes/`.
-(You should keep the file name and it's extension as `xxf.zsh-theme`)
+Save and copy the theme file `xxf.zsh-theme` into `~/.oh-my-zsh/custom/themes/`.

 Use your favorite editor to open the file `~/.zshrc`

-Find and change the value of `SH_THEME` to `"xxf"`.
-Just like this:
+Find the field  `SH_THEME` then set value to `"xxf"`:

 ```sh
 ZSH_THEME="xxf"
 ```

-Save the file and open a new terminal.
+Save the file then open a new terminal.
 That's it!

-If everything ok, the result will be:
+If everything is ok, the result should be:

 ![xxf result](http://oi58.tinypic.com/24oble1.jpg)